ibra-kdbra/Cpp_Projects/README.md

 `A versatile collection of compile-time optimized tools for C++ programming.`

 This library uses the latest C++ features available in GCC, Clang and Visual Studio 2019 and 2022.

+Co-Cpp19 contains a lot of sublibraries and is splitted into many small headers.
+This aims to enable the "pay only what you use policy" of C++ at compile time.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>